Mohamad-shosha/CRUD-APP/README.md

 In your pom.xml (for Maven) or build.gradle (for Gradle), add the Spring Security dependency

 Step 2: Handle User Authentication.🔐
-* This App uses in-memory authentication. * This step provide username,password and role For a production application.
+* This App uses in-memory authentication ,this step provide username,password and role For a production application.

 Step 3: Secure Endpoints
 * By specify which endpoints require authentication and authorization by configuring HttpSecurity.